-Polarity Thai Yoga Therapy integrates the art of traditional Thai massage with other techniques and practices of Yoga Therapy, with gentle Polarity Therapy balancing holds.
+Thai Yoga integrates the art of traditional Thai massage with other techniques and practices of Yoga Therapy, with gentle Polarity Therapy balancing holds.

-This class is specifically designed for First Responders, Veterans, and Trauma Victims.
-We will use a series of breathing techniques, meditation, and mindfulness to provide tools for healing, understanding, connection, and recovery.
+Yoga for PTSD is specifically designed for First Responders, Veterans, and Trauma Victims.
+This class uses a series of breathing techniques, meditation, and mindfulness to provide tools for healing, understanding, connection, and recovery.
 We do not just focus on postures, but rather the integration of them.

 Hatha Gong is a class that infuses the practice of Hatha Yoga and the ancient medicine of a live Gong.
 The postures are paired with medical grade vibrations of the Gong.
 Students will be lead through a Hatha class and will experience what is known as, “Sealing of a Posture” with the Gong.
 This will provide healing on a cellular level as well as increase the meditative quality of the class.